I'm Charlotte, Founder and CEO of The Talking Tree.

 Accredited (PCC) and Certified (CPCC) I hold credentials with the International Coaching Federation (ICF) as well as having an Enhanced DBS check and being Safeguarding trained.

-Growing up in Sutton Coldfield I was fortunate to have access to a host of sporting and community activities, I've always been passionate about people and community.
+I grew up in the midlands attending a Catholic primary school and an all girls' grammar school where I was constantly in trouble for talking too much and asking too many questions - so, I'm certain I found the perfect vocation for me, in coaching.
+Through a variety of sports and volunteering opportunities in my youth I've always been passionate about people and community.
 I've been working with children since I was 16 and had no idea that I would choose to continue working with them, let alone in a coaching capacity (having been around coaching myself since I was 15!).

 I travelled the world at 18 having 'failed' at making a success of working for a volunteer organisation I had fundraised and prepped for throughout 6th Form.
 Taking a stand against (other) adult's wishes at 18 and fresh out of school was tough, and laden with guilt... after all I was choosing to walk away from something I'd spent the best part of 2 years working towards and talking about.
 It wasn't a logical decision, and as a very pragmatic woman it wasn't that I didn't hear the logic, or the voices of the adults around, I just had this inner sense of knowing it wasn't right for me.
 It felt uncomfortable - and that wasn't just the the culture-shock screaming loudly!
 My body knew.